annefou/metos_python/_episodes/02-formats.md

 ~~~
 {: .output}

+> ### Data Tip:
+> A shapefile will only contain one type of vector data: points, lines or polygons.
+ {: .callout}

-Then get the first layer and all the points from this layer:
+Then get the first layer and all the points from this layer, with feature "NAME" and the coordinates of each location:

 ~~~
 layer = shapedata.GetLayer()